RobertHRUBY/Fitness-Fatigue-Models/functions/README.md

     install.packages("RCurl")
     install.packages("devtools")

+### 1. Load data

-1. To begin with, the researcher imports their data into the environment.
-For the purposes of the example, we load a set of mock data provided [in the repository](documentation/data/mockData.csv):
+To begin with, the researcher imports or loads their data into the environment.
+For the purposes of the example, we import a set of mock data provided [here](documentation/data/mockData.csv) using the code below:

     library(RCurl)
-    mockData = getURL() #TODO ONCE DIRECTORIES ARE SORTED mockData = read.csv(textConnection(mockData))
+    mockData = getURL()
+    mockData = read.csv(textConnection(mockData))

 Inspect the structure of the dataset.
-It should be in three column form, in the order "days", "performances", "loads".
+It should be in three column form, in order "days", "performances", "loads".
 NA values should be used in the performances column to indicate missing observed data, and load values of zero indicate that no training occurred on a given day.

     head(mockData)
     days   performances    loads